 Episurf Medical has appointed and works closely with an international Clinical Advisory Board as an important core group for the company´s continuous efforts to pioneer the field of patientspecific treatments.
-The advisory board consists of seven key opinion leaders in the fields of cartilage repair and medical radiology.
+The advisory board consists of six key opinion leaders in the fields of cartilage repair and medical radiology.

 MATS BRITTBERG – PROFESSOR

 Mats Brittberg is an orthopaedic surgeon at the Kungsbacka Hospital in Kungsbacka, Sweden and Professor at the Department of Orthopaedics at the University of Gothenburg.
 He obtained his medical degree in 1978 and went on to specialise in orthopaedics in 1985, passing the Swedish Orthopaedic Board Exam in 1992.
 In 1996, he completed his PhD, in 2002 he became Associate Professor of Orthopaedics at the Sahlgrenska Academy at University of Gothenburg and in 2013 he became Professor.

 Professor Brittberg’s research focuses on cartilage repair, particularly cartilage regeneration using in vitro expanded autologous chondrocytes.
 His current main focus is the European Connective Tissue Engineering Centre (ECTEC), a collaboration between the University of Gothenburg and the Institute of Polymer Technology, Chalmers Technical University.
 Other research collaborations include biotribology in cartilage and osteoarthritis with Virginia Tech in the U. S. as well as other collaborations with many other centres in Europe and North America.